 Speech is the motor act of communicating by articulating verbal expression, whereas language is the knowledge of a symbol system used for interpersonal communication.

-A child with speech delay has speech development that is typical of a normally developing child of a younger chronologic age; the speech-delayed child’s skills are acquired in a normal sequence, but at a slower-than-normal rate.
+Also, a child with speech delay has speech development that is typical of a normally developing child of a younger chronologic age; and so, the speech-delayed child acquires skills in a normal sequence, but at a slower-than-normal rate.

 Speech Learning Simplified!

 To determine whether a child has a speech delay, the physician must have a basic knowledge of speech milestones.

 In baby development, normal speech progresses through the following stages: